 How To Use the Rule of Thumb for Checking Your Credit Report

 "Consumers are entitled to one free credit report from each of the major credit bureaus (Experian, Equifax, and TransUnion) once a year.
-Consumers can spread them out so they can check them every few months, rather than checking all three at once," Madison Block, marketing communications and programs associate at American Consumer Credit Counseling, told The Balance by email.
+Consumers can spread them out to check them every few months, rather than checking all three at once," Madison Block, marketing communications and programs associate at American Consumer Credit Counseling, told The Balance by email.

-In response to hardships caused by the pandemic, you can check your credit report for free every week through April 20, 2022, with AnnualCreditReport.com.
-The program was extended for another year in March.
+In response to hardships caused by the pandemic, you can check your credit report for free every week through December 2022, with AnnualCreditReport.com.
+The program was extended for another eight months in April.

 While checking your credit report one to three times a year is a good rule of thumb, you can monitor your credit more frequently thanks to a number of free credit report services.
 These include: